while-is-alex/tic-tac-toe/README.md

 ![already-occupied.png](https://i.ibb.co/1GxbNPk/already-occupied.png)

 ### Computer's turn
-When playing versus the computer, the player is notified when it's the computer's turn and the game displays what move did the computer make.
+When playing versus the computer, the player is notified when it's the computer's turn and the game displays what move the computer made.

 ![ai-turn.png](https://i.ibb.co/dMYRkb8/ai-turn.png)